bajzc/bajzc.github.io/posts/home-nas-deployment/index.rst

   Network structure

-As far as I know, many ISPs (Internet Service Provider) block **Port** 80 and 443, which basically means you can not access directily to the web page.
+As far as I know, many ISPs (Internet Service Provider) block **Port** 80 and 443, which basically means you can not access directly to the web page.
-There are many workaround: use anther port instead and specify it when you access; use IPv6 instead but 80 and 443 may still be blocked; use a reverse proxy server but with higher delay.
+There are many workarounds: use another port instead and specify it when you access; use IPv6 instead but 80 and 443 may still be blocked; use a reverse proxy server but with higher delay.

 I'm using `frp <https://github.com/fatedier/frp>`_ as my reverse proxy software.
 A reverse proxy server means all your data will pass through a server held by others, so for those highly concerned about security, check out my previous post `here <https://bajzc.com/posts/lets-encrypt-gentoo/>`_